 Our collaboration with Guadalajara-based Duplo Design is a study in the region’s ancestral traditions, natural materials, and current design landscape.

-The Duplo Design x Made In Collection is, among other things, our first foray into working with volcanic rock.
-Given the expert artisanship and objective beauty of the results, we're hopeful it won't be our last.
+Last year’s Duplo Design x Made In Collection was, among other things, our first foray into working with volcanic rock.
+Given the expert artisanship and objective beauty of the results, we're happy to report it wasn't our last.

-Crafted in collaboration with Duplo Design co-founders (and sisters) Marcela and Tania Medina, this set includes a Molcajete and Tejolote (mortar and pestle) carved from volcanic rock, as well as a Tortillero (tortilla warmer) made from native Mexican Oak.
+Crafted in collaboration with Duplo Design Co-Founders (and sisters) Marcela and Tania Medina, this Set includes a Molcajete and Tejolote (mortar and pestle) as well as a trio of Tequileros (shot glasses), all carved from volcanic rock.
+The Tequileros sit on a minimalist tray crafted from native Mexican oak.
 Every piece was handbuilt in Guadalajara by Marcela, Tania, and their network of local artisans.

-Where the archetypal Molcajete has 3 tripod-like legs carved from the same chunk of basalt used for the rest of it, we worked with Duplo Design to develop a legless version featuring a cork base.
+Where the archetypal Molcajete has 3 tripod-like legs carved from the same chunk of basalt used for the rest of it, we worked with Duplo Design to develop a legless version featuring a cork base—not only elegant, it prevents the rock from scratching table and countertops.

 The reasoning behind this iteration is put best by Marcela and Tania: “We wanted to show appreciation and respect for the various artisan techniques executed by master craftsmen of Mexico.”